 Healthier communities in rural areas of the Peruvian Amazon.

-To improve the health of individuals living in the Peruvian Amazon Basin by teaching community health workers medical knowledge, skills and preventative health measures to better their lives and those of their communities.
+To improve the health of individuals living in the Peruvian Amazon by teaching community health workers medical knowledge, skills and preventative health measures to better their lives and those of their communities.